 Getting from Siem Reap to Angkor Wat

-As mentioned above, the city of Siem Reap is only a short distance from Angkor Wat.
-With hundreds of tourists traveling between the two places every day, there are lots of travel options available.
-The Angkor Wat temple complex is so large that you may want to consider taking a guided tour.
-Tour buses, private cars with drivers, tuk-tuks, motorbikes, and bicycles are some of the different options available to you!
+As mentioned above, the city of Siem Reap is only a short distance from Angkor Wat and with hundreds of tourists traveling between the two places every day there are lots of options for getting from your hotel to the temple complex.
+Because the temple complex is so large you may want to consider taking a guided tour which you can book through your hotel.
+Tour buses, private cars with drivers, tuk tuks, motorbikes and bicycles are just some of the different options available to you!

 How do I get from Bangkok to Angkor Wat?